KV API guarantees

 etcd specific definitions

-abort responses to clients’ outstanding requests in this event.
+abort responses to clients’ outstanding requests

 An etcd operation that modifies the key value store is assigned a single increasing revision.
 A transaction operation might modify the key value store multiple times, but only one revision is assigned.
 The revision attribute of a key value pair that was modified by the operation has the same value as the revision of the operation.
 The revision can be used as a logical clock for key value store.
 A key value pair that has a larger revision is modified after a key value pair with a smaller revision.
 Two key value pairs that have the same revision are modified by an operation “concurrently”.